Nov 2024 logoAmplifying Advocacy: Career Development in a Disrupted World of Work

 NCDA offers these smaller, regional conferences for the purpose of

-1. gathering practitioners together for a day-long event or virtual afternoon at a low cost
+1. gathering practitioners together for a day-long event at a low cost

 2. allowing state CDA leaders, NCDA Board members and representatives opportunities to present to and interact with smaller groups of practitioners